mbridak/FieldDayLogger/README.md

 ## What to do first

-When run for the first time, you will need to set your callsign, class, section, band, mode and power used for the contacts.
-This can be found at the bottom of the screen.
-There is a gear icon where you can change some settings described below.
+When run for the first time, you will be greeted by a dialog asking for your Callsign class and Section.
+There is a gear icon where you can change your CAT, CW interface, callsign lookup service etc.

 ![Picture showing bottom of screen](pics/yourstuff.png)